An Overview of Various Physician Assistant Compensation ModelsJun 20, 2022

 You Can Get Paid via a Base Salary + a Different Type of Incentive Bonus

-Some employers will provide a base salary, but the bonus is based off of different incentives than RVUs.
-For example, I’ve heard of some PAs getting bonuses for seeing a higher volume of patients than a certain threshold (which is different than a bonus based on RVU as the CPT code / complexity of the case has nothing to do with it, but rather, it is only based on the number of patients).
+Some employers will provide a base salary, but the bonus is based on different incentives than RVUs.
+For example, I’ve heard of some PAs getting bonuses for seeing a higher volume of patients than a certain threshold (which is different from a bonus based on RVU as the CPT code / complexity of the case has nothing to do with it, but rather, it is only based on the number of patients).
 I have also heard of some partial bonuses being provided based on patient outcomes and / or patient satisfaction.
 For example, PAs could be provided bonuses based on how few uncontrolled diabetic or hypertensive patients that they have on their panel, or by how patients “score” the visit with the PA afterwards.

 You Can Get Paid as a 1099 Independent Contractor